thehimel/utilities/src/play-sound-in-loop/README.md

 * Go to `Task Manager > Details >` ![pythonw.exe](img/py.jpg) `> End task`
 * You can be sure if the location property is linked to the correct location.
 > ![pythonw.exe - properties](img/py-props.jpg)

+## How to Uninstall

+* Remove the shortcut to the file `play.bat` from system startup.

 ## Useful Links